mmelkumyan/anim-t380-2022-assignments/assignment-2/README.md

 ## Arguments

-- radius: Radius of the generated sphere.
+- `radius`: Radius of the generated sphere.
-- step_size: Size of each step around sphere in degrees.
-A higher value yields a lower resolution.,
+- `step_size`: Size of each step around sphere in degrees.
+A higher value yields a lower resolution.

 ## Example